derrickmaa/derrickmaa.github.io/_pages/about.md

 ## Research Interests

 My research focuses on Natural Language Processing.
-I am passionate about addressing common issues in Generative AI, such as biases and hallucinations, present in pre-trained language models.
+I am passionate about addressing common issues in responsible AI, such as biases, present in pre-trained models and datasets.
-I also have a strong interest in multimodal models and am currently engaged in related projects.
+I also have a strong interest in controllable text generation.
-I am dedicated to contributing to the development of models that generate reliable and trustworthy outputs.
+I am dedicated to contributing to the development of models that produce reliable and trustworthy outputs.

 ## Contact